-- 1.1 This report gives members feedback on the outcome of the consultation for the Hackney Carriage and Private Hire Licensing Policy and seeks approval from committee members for the policy to be submitted to Full Council for adoption. - 1.2 The policy outlines the decision making framework that Lichfield District Council will apply when exercising its responsibilities for licensing hackney carriage and private hire vehicles, drivers and operators.
+- 1.1 This report seeks approval from members to approve the Draft Hackney Carriage and Private Hire Licensing Policy attached at Appendix A. - 1.2 The policy outlines the decision making framework that Lichfield District Council will apply when exercising its responsibilities for licensing hackney carriage and private hire vehicles, drivers and operators.